-Seeing it when it first came out in 2006, it seemed a perfect film to watch this year on Christmas Eve when COVID has caused us to re-frame our holiday traditions and for me, to set my focus on the Reason for the Season: the First Christmas and the people in its story.
-It was also a good reminder of the political unrest continuing today in the Middle East; and the realization that, in fact, this little family was experiencing first-hand the life of political refugees.
+Seeing the film first came out in 2006, it seemed a perfect film to watch this year – on Christmas Eve 2020 when COVID has caused us to re-frame our holiday traditions.
+For me, to set my focus on the Reason for the Season: the First Christmas and the people in its story.
+It was also a good reminder of the political unrest continuing today in the Middle East – and around the world.
+A reminder of the realization that, in fact, this little family was experiencing first-hand the life of political refugees.

 Arm Chair Travel to Israel